Kitti's hog-nosed bat: Range, habitat and diversity

+Biology and reproductive structure

 Kitti's hog-nosed bat roosts in caves in limestone hills, far from the entrance.
 While many caves contain only 10 to 15 individuals, the average group size is 100, with a maximum of about 500.
 Individuals roost high on walls or roof domes, far apart from each other.
 Bats also undertake seasonal migration between caves.

 Kitti's hog-nosed bat has a brief activity period, leaving its roost for only 30 minutes in the evening and 20 minutes at dawn.
 These short flights are easily interrupted by heavy rain or cold temperatures.
 During this period, the bat forages within fields of cassava and kapok or around the tops of bamboo clumps and teak trees, within one kilometre of the roosting site.
 The wings seem to be shaped for hovering flight, and the gut contents of specimens include spiders and insects that are presumably gleaned off foliage.
 Nevertheless, most prey is probably caught in flight.
-Main staples of the bat's diet include small flies (Chloropidae, Agromyzidae, and Anthomyiidae), hymenopterans, and psocopterans.
+Main staples of the bat's diet include small flies (Chloropidae, Agromyzidae, and Anthomyiidae), hymenopterans, psocopterans, and spiders.

-Late in the dry season (around April) of each year, females give birth to a single offspring.
-During feeding periods, the young either stays in the roost or remains attached to the mother at one of her two vestigial pubic nipples.
+Kitti's hog-nosed bat suggest a unique reproductive strategy characteristic of microchiropterans.
+Females of this species typically give birth to a single offspring per reproductive event, with births occurring during the dry season between March and May.
+Maternity colonies composed of a small number of females are formed within cave roosts, providing communal protection and thermoregulatory benefits for nursing offspring.
+Male mating behaviors, such as courtship vocalizations and scent marking, have been documented in captive populations, indicating potential sexual selection mechanisms.